There has been a steady decline in church attendance spanning the last two decades.

 10. Create Inter-Church Activities

-Advertise all of these activities on your website, email blasts, social media and in print.
-If somebody is interested in joining a church with a choir, it doesn't matter where they see the advertisement.
-Whether it's on Facebook or on a flyer pinned to a bulletin board at their local grocery store, they'll respond in kind.
+Advertise your activities on your website, email blasts, social media and in print.
+Allow people to connect with you via Facebook or on a flyer pinned to a bulletin board at their local grocery store.
+They'll respond in kind.

-Not only will this bring new members into your church on a Sunday; this will keep new members involved throughout the week as well.
+Not only will this bring new members into your church on a Sunday; this will also strengthen church relationships and keep new members involved throughout the week.

 Church growth doesn't happen overnight.
-You might advertise a teen Bible study and, while you had 20 people on your first night, you only have 10 the second night.
+You might advertise a teen Bible study and have 20 people on your first night but only 10 the second night.
 Don't take this as defeat, but as a challenge.
 Find out what you need to do to get them to keep coming back.

 Churches with the most parishioners usually have a wealth of inter-church groups, activities and events.
 You don't need a big budget to make these happen, either.
-Ask for volunteers from your regular congregants.
+Ask for volunteers from your regular congregants to save on expenses.

 11. Get Involved In The Community